oskardudycz/EventSourcing.NetCore/README.md

 I prepared self-paced training Kit for the Event Sourcing.
 See more in the [Workshop description](./Workshop/Readme.md).

 It's splitted into two parts:
 - **Event Sourcing basics** - it teaches the event store basics by showing how to build your own Event Store on Relational Database.
-It starts with the tables setup, goes through appending events, aggregations, projectsions, snapshots and finishes with the `Marten` basics
+It starts with the tables setup, goes through appending events, aggregations, projectsions, snapshots and finishes with the `Marten` basics.
+See more in [here](./Workshop/01-EventStoreBasics/).
 - **Event Sourcing advanced topics** - it's a real world sample of the microservices written in Event-Driven design.
 It explains the topics of modularity, eventual consistency.
-Shows practical usage of WebApi, Marten as Event Store, Kafka as Event bus and ElasticSearch as one of the read stores
+Shows practical usage of WebApi, Marten as Event Store, Kafka as Event bus and ElasticSearch as one of the read stores.
+See more in [here](./Workshop/02-EventSourcingAdvanced/).

 ### 6. Nuget packages to help you get started.
 I gathered and generalized all of practices used in this tutorial/samples in Nuget Packages of maintained by me [GoldenEye Framework](https://github.com/oskardudycz/GoldenEye).